cstrawberry/predictive-universe/docs/paper/appendices/appendix_f_aqft.md

 [\mathfrak A(\mathcal O_1),\, \mathfrak A(\mathcal O_2)] = \{0\} \quad \tag{F.2}
 $$

-recovering Einstein causality (Theorem 46).
+recovering Einstein causality.

 **F.3 Continuum Limit and Emergent AQFT Net**

 The transition from the discrete MPU network to continuum physics is formalized as the convergence of the sequence of discrete nets of algebras $\{\mathfrak{A}_n(\mathcal{O})\}$.
 This analysis relies critically on the assumption that such a stable continuum limit exists, as formalized in Hypothesis F.1.

 **Hypothesis F.1 (Convergence to Stable, Local AQFT).** The MPU network sequence $\{\mathcal{N}_n\}$, evolving under PCE dynamics (Appendix D) towards a stable, viable equilibrium configuration, is hypothesized to converge robustly in the limit $n \to \infty$ to a structure satisfying the following conditions.
-This hypothesis represents a strong assumption about the behavior of the MPU network in the continuum limit:
+This hypothesis represents a strong assumption about the behavior of the MPU network in the continuum limit, and its full justification is a key program for future work:
 1.  **Geometric Convergence:** The network metric spaces $(\mathcal{V}_n, d_{\mathcal{N}_n})$ converge to a D=4 Lorentzian manifold $(M, g_{\mu\nu})$ (realizing Theorem 43 and Theorem 46).
 2.  **Algebraic Convergence:** The sequence of discrete nets of algebras $\mathcal{O} \mapsto \mathfrak{A}_n(\mathcal{O})$ converges in a suitable sense (e.g., Stone-von Neumann theorem for finite regions, or more general convergence for nets) to a limiting continuous net $\mathcal{O} \mapsto \mathfrak{A}(\mathcal{O})$ defined on $(M, g_{\mu\nu})$.
 3.  **Emergent AQFT Axioms:** The limit net $\mathfrak{A}$ satisfies the standard Haag-Kastler axioms of AQFT (isotony, locality/causality, covariance under the emergent isometry group, time slice axiom), adapted for curved spacetime.